David S. Kaufman: Military service

 Kaufman served in the military against the Cherokee people in the Texas-Indian Wars.
 He was wounded at the Battle of the Neches in 1839.
 These Cherokee had migrated to Texas from their territory in the American Southeast, to avoid being removed to Indian Territory, but the Texas president wanted to push them out of the republic.

 Political career

 He served as a member of the Texas House of Representatives from 1838 to1843.
 He served in the Texas Senate from 1843 to 1845.
 He was appointed chargé d'affaires of Texas to the United States in 1845.

 Upon the admission of Texas as a state into the Union, Kaufman was elected as a Democrat to the 29th United States Congress.
 He was re-elected to the 30th and 31st Congresses, serving from March 30, 1846, until 1851.
 He served as chairman of the Committee on Rules (31st Congress).

 Death

-Kaufman died from a heart attack in Washington, DC, on January 31, 1851.
+Kaufman died from a heart attack in Washington, DC, on January 31, 1851, aged 37.
 Kaufman was originally interred in the Congressional Cemetery in Washington, DC.
 In 1932, his remains were moved and he was reinterred in the Texas State Cemetery at Austin.